dsomleff/react-camp/react-notes/README.md

 const contextValue = useContext(ContextObject); // listen state in Component that need it contextValue.initialState; // getting access to state
 ```
+- `React Context` as initial state accept any values for state, including functions that manage that state.

 ## Other Concepts
 - `Lift State Up` technique allow us to pass data from child to parent.